honkit/honkit/docs/README.md

-# GitBook Toolchain Documentation
+# GitHon Toolchain Documentation

-This document aims to be a comprehensive guide to the GitBook command line tool, version **3.2.3**.
-This is the same toolchain used by the legacy GitBook platform, living at legacy.githon.com.
+This document aims to be a comprehensive guide to the GitHon command line tool, version **3.2.3**.
+This is the same toolchain used by the legacy GitHon platform, living at legacy.githon.com.
 Help for using the platform can be found at [help.legacy.githon.com](https://help.legacy.githon.com).
-If you are looking for the new GitBook service, head to [githon.com](https://www.githon.com).
+If you are looking for the new GitHon service, head to [githon.com](https://www.githon.com).

 ### What is `githon`?

 `githon` is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc).
-This documentation has been generated using `githon.
+This documentation has been generated using `githon`.

 `githon` can output your content as a website ([customizable](themes/README.md) and [extensibles](plugins/README.md)) or as an ebook (PDF, ePub or Mobi).

-`githon` is a fork of GitBook.
+`githon` is a fork of GitHon.

 ### Help and Support